SchedMD/slurm/CHANGELOG/slurm-25.05.md

 * Fix how the --tres-bind option was being implicitly set for the --[tres|gpu]_per_task options when multiple gpu types are specified.
 It now sets the per_task binding count to the sum of the types.
 * data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML for a 64 bit float as "Infinity" or "NaN".
 * data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML for a 128 bit float as "Infinity" or "NaN".
 Add warning when values are truncated on conversion of 128 bit float to 64 bit float.
-* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML as null when integer value is Infinity or NaN.
+* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML as null when 64 bit integer value is Infinity or NaN.
-* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML as null when integer value is Infinity or NaN.
+* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML as null when 32 bit integer value is Infinity or NaN.
 * data_parser/v0.0.43 - Avoid misparsing integer of INFINITE64 as INFINITE
 * Avoid dumping Infinity and NaN as values in JSON output.
 * Remove an unnecessary thread creation in acct_gather_energy/gpu